EU greets Johnson victory with relief and reluctance

 “#EU is ready for the next phase.
 We will negotiate a future trade deal which ensures a true level playing field,” Michel tweeted.

-Varadkar cautioned there would be “no undercuts on labor rights” and clinching a trade deal by the end of 2020 was “enormously ambitious.”
+Varadkar cautioned there would be “no undercuts on labour rights” and clinching a trade deal by the end of 2020 was “enormously ambitious.”

 EU trade pacts with countries such as South Korea, Japan and Canada have taken between five and nine years to complete, while EU officials warn that Johnson’s plan to diverge from the EU, rather than mirror EU rules, could make negotiations even more complicated.